SmartSystemMenu is a portable utility that will extend the system menu of all windows in the host system.

 Information: Shows a dialog with details of the current window and process: the window handle, the window caption, the window style, the window class, the process name, the process id, the path to the process

-Always On Top: Allows the current window to stay on top of all other windows
+Always On Top: This allows the current window to stay on top of all other windows

 Save Window Screenshot: Allows saving the current window screenshot on a disk